20 Of The Best Indonesian Foods To Try Today!

 #7 Ayam Betutu

 Bali’s most famous dish, Ayam Betutu is chicken that is garnished with Balinese herbs and spices before being grilled.
-With the help of these spices, which include lemongrass, chilli, tamarind pulp, and salam leaves, Ayam Betutu possesses a flavour profile that cannot be mirrored by any other chicken dish: it is zesty, fresh, and hot making it perfect for those who love spicy food.
+With the help of these spices, which include lemongrass, chilli, tamarind pulp, and salam leaves, Ayam Betutu possesses a flavour profile that cannot be mirrored by any other chicken dish: it is zesty, fresh, and hot making it perfect not just for me, but anyone else who loves spicy food.

 #8 Pempek